iot-edge-foundation/iot-edge-ic-bridge/README.md

 You can follow the message using the logging output.

+## Throttling

+I recently added support for throttling.
+If the bridge is overwhelmed by questions, it requests for a time out.

+This module it honors these request by stopping sensing questions for the amount of time requests (eg. 50 seconds).

 ## Acknowledgement

 The routing image is produced with the [IoT Edge Module Flow generator](https://iotedgemoduleflow.azurewebsites.net/).